Coreen Mary Spellman

 Coreen Mary Spellman (1905–1978) was an American printmaker, painter, and teacher active in Texas from the 1920s until her death in 1978.

 Personal life

 Spellman was born March 17, 1905, in Forney, Texas to Carrie (Huffines) and Michael Spellman, an Irish banker and farmer.
 The second of six children, her parents were not artistic but supported Coreen's artistic development as best they could throughout her childhood and teenage years.

 In the 1970s, she kept detailed sketchbooks and journals while traveling to Great Britain with Mary Loving, and again while traveling the Middle East with her sister, Mabel Maxey, and Thetis Lemmon.
 These journals and more of her personal papers are now held by Texas Woman's University.
+The Dallas Museum of Art houses the Coreen Mary Spellman Papers, which contains materials pertaining to her artwork, exhibitions, education, teaching, and personal life.

 After a lengthy art career that included hundreds of works, 13 solo exhibitions, dozens of gallery showings and countless lectures, Coreen Mary Spellman died on October 15, 1978, in Denton, Texas at 73 years old.
 She is buried at Hillcrest Cemetery in Forney, Texas.